alphagov/govuk-rfcs/rfc-070-path-towards-continuous-deployment-cd.md

 ## Problem

 I would like to propose moving away from manual deployments into a continuous deployment pipeline.
-Now I understand this probably sounds very ambitious, but I would like to think it is possible to at least start the process.
+I understand this probably is ambitious, but I would like to at least start the process.
 Here is some context for this RFC.

 ### **Background**